Why does it matter?

 - The Eight Gatsby Bench Marks of Good Practice: 1 + 2

 Year 8 students focus in more detail on the world of work, with sessions on opportunities to work abroad, as well as recognising prejudice and discrimination in the workplace.
 These sessions are still taught in form groups, with opportunities for class discussion and role play, for example ‘speed dating’ job interview skills.
 Again, assessment is through formal teacher assessments alongside quizzes and peer assessed tasks.
+In July students take part in a post-16 event where representatives from all of the local post 16 providers, universities and a number of employers are invited into school to take part in a “marketplace” event.
+Students use this event to start to plan their next steps.

 - Areas of Learning for Careers, Employability and Enterprise Education Targeted: 1- 5 + 8.